 Dynamo Swim School is currently offering swim lessons at Agnes Scott College, Alpharetta, Buckhead, Chamblee, City of Decatur – Oakhurst Pool and Dunwoody locations.
-We are excited to have all six locations opening and conducting swim lessons.
-Dynamo Swim School tuition fees will increase 10% starting November 1, 2021.
+We are excited to have all six locations open and conducting swim lessons.
+Dynamo Swim School tuition fees increased 10% beginning November 1, 2021.
 Dynamo Swim School implemented an annual registration fee of $35/swimmer for swim lessons as of January 1.
 It will be assessed for returning families after that and will be effective for 12 months prior to being reassessed.

 A Tradition of Excellence

 Dynamo Swim Club is a 501(c)(3) nonprofit that that brings the sport of swimming to individuals of all ages and experience levels.
 Since the club’s inception in 1964, we’ve grown from a small network of summer league teams to become one of the top ranked age group clubs in USA Swimming.
 Dynamo swimmers have enjoyed success at every level of competitive swimming from achieving state, regional and national team titles to setting American records and world ranked times.
 Our mission is to pursue excellence in competitive swimming and create lifelong athletes.

 For over 50 years, Dynamo Swim Club has continually grown and developed into a model 18 and under club in the US.
 As a top age group program in Georgia Swimming, Dynamo has built numerous state champions and record holders and has achieved national recognition in countless National Age Group Top 16 rankings.
 Furthermore, Dynamo consistently has more Scholastic All Americans than any other team in the country.